 - Enough Oil for deep frying

-- Mix half of a Cup of water, 1 teaspoon of Sugar and the Yeast in a Bowl.
-Cover with a lid and set aside for 4-6 minutes.
+- Mix half of a cup of warm water, 1 teaspoon of sugar and the yeast in a bowl.
+Cover with a lid and set aside until the yeast becomes bubbly.
+About 4-6 minutes.

 - In another bowl, mix the dry ingredients - Flour, Sugar, Salt, and Nutmeg.

-- Combine the proofed yeast and one cup water together with the dry ingredients and mix until the batter is lump-free.
+- Pour the proofed yeast and the remainng one cup water together with the dry ingredients and mix until the batter is lump-free.

 - Cover the dough and allow it to rise for 1 hour.
 (The risen dough has a distinct sweet smell, which will make you know the dough is ready for frying)